zappala/cedarhills-blog/content/candidate-questions.md

   continue to be involved with Cedar Hills sports teams, be part of this great community and be a connection between city government and residents.

+**Ben Bailey**: I will continue serving the citizens in my current capacity.
+Public safety is in my heart and I will always be a volunteer.

 ## Question 10